Water-Systems-Management-UCM/OpenAg_Docs/source/MakeModelRun/make_model_run.rst

 #.
 You can input and type directly into the box.
 The value will update once you click or tab away from the box, and the slider will update to reflect the change in the box
 #.
 You can increment or decrement the value using the minus or plus signs on either side of the box, which will update the value in the box and adjust the slider value.
 These buttons allow you to drag the slider to get close to the value you want and then refine the value.

-See :ref:`AdjustingCropAreaRestrictions` for usage of Crop Area Restrictions sliders, which have more capabilities
+See :ref:`AdjustingCropAreaRestrictions` for usage of Crop Area Restrictions sliders, which have more capabilities.

 Capabilities in the Application
 ---------------------------------
 Though we have attempted to make the application as straightforward and user-friendly as possible, before creating a model run it is important to spend time considering how to translate your scenario of interest into adjustments that the model accepts.

+#.
+Water transfers within a region
+#.
+Water transfers between regions
+#.
+Climate change impacts
+#.
+Reduced production
+#.
+Salinity impacts
+#.
+Crop mix changes

 .. todo:: flesh out section stub